nicobako/pythonic-misadventures/blog/intro.md

 Hello, World!
 My name is [Nico Bakomihalis](about_the_author.md), and this is [my blog](about_this_blog.md).

+Finding a balance between writing *good* code and writing *perfect* code is a challenge in and of itself.
 As a self-diagnosed perfectionist,
-I often struggle with finding the right balance between writing *perfect* code and writing *good* code.
+I often struggle with this myself.
-Sometimes my *perfectionism* leads to awesome code... but usually it does not.
-Over the years I've learnt that perfection isn't merely elusive; perfection is impossible.
+Sometimes my *perfectionism* leads to awesome code, but usually it does not.

-The main purpose of this blog is to showcase some of the cool things you can do with Python while still striving to write *good* - not *perfect* - Python.
+Over the years I've learnt that *good* is better than *perfect*.

+My main goal, in writing this blog, is to *throw good code* at *interesting problems*, and see what sticks.
+I usually know very little about the topics I am writing about, but I have fun trying to figure things out one line of good code at a time.